 Burn marks are a patch of discoloration that can be seen on the surface of the material.
-The discoloration is mostly dark, black, dark red, rusty in color.
+The discoloration is mostly dark, black, red, and rusty.

 Burs marks occur because of high temperature that degrades the molten material or too high injection speed, which does the same damage.

-The high injection speed results in speedy air, which doesn’t always edge properly.
+The high injection speed results in the brisk air, which doesn’t always edge properly.
 That trapped air often overheats the plastic within the injection molding cycle.

 - Lowering the melt and mold temperature to ensure overheating doesn’t happen.